RFA0608/QQS3C/README.md

+# ℹ️ Information
+The library is now updating.
+The cause of the update can be found in the schedule section of another branch of the library, "segregated_encrypted_part".
+The branch is up to date and the final deadline for its verification is by March, 2026.

 # QQS3C
 QQS3C provides the drive code for encrypted control for the Quanser Qube Servo 3 model.
 The code transforms dynamic controllers through various methods and then drives the system through homomorphic encryption.